MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 - Getting some credit with minimal effort (I don’t recommend this one!)

-How you answer this question will have a big impact on how you approach the rest of the process, so take some time to reflect on what you want to get out of this experience.
+How you answer this question will impact how you approach the rest of the process.

 <!-- ### My Motivation ⭐